AmrheMinott/COMP_3005_SQL_Project/README.md

     Database_Designs (folder)
       this folder has a pdf of Functional Dependencies, E-R diagrams, Database Schema and Steps involved in process creating diagrams

+    Text_Files (folder)
+      DDL_for_BookStore_Constriants.txt - this text file has all the need code to create the tables needed to create database on the pg4Admin

+      template_Insertions_Values - this test file has template values that can be inserted to the pg4Admin/sql server for testing